josdejong/mathjs/index.md

 # An extensive math library for JavaScript and Node.js

 Math.js is an extensive math library for JavaScript and Node.js.
-The library comes with advanced data types, a large set of math functions and constants, and a flexible expression parser.
+The library features advanced data types, a large set of math functions and constants, and a flexible expression parser.

-Features include:
+# Features

 - Supports real and complex numbers, units, strings, arrays\*, and matrices\*.
 - Contains a large set of built-in functions and constants.
 - Contains a flexible expression parser.
 - Easily extensible.
-- Compatible with JavaScript's built-in Math library
+- Compatible with JavaScript's built-in Math library.
 - Powerful and easy to use.

 *\* Note: arrays and matrices are to be implemented.*